Read | Listen| Write

 I remember sitting knee to knee

-A small group of us, maybe as many as five
+A small group of four, maybe five of us

 On plastic hard chairs